Run-Wild-Studio/Easy-API/docs/troubleshooting/index.md

 The debug output combines print_r-formatted objects and log messages, offering comprehensive information about your API settings, field mappings, and data.
 If exceptions occur during API processing, they'll be visible on this page.

 <div class="alert alert-danger">
-Debugging an API attempts to actually run the import, so make sure you have a backup, or are working in a disposable environment!
+Debugging an API attempts to actually run the import, so make sure you have a backup, or are working in a disposable environment and have enough cap in your API call limit!
 </div>